VigneshVijayK/beryllium-tools/README.md

-# ROM Extraction & Flashing Toolkit for Beryllium /POCOPHONE F1/POCO F1
+# ROM Flashing Toolkit for Beryllium /POCOPHONE F1/POCO F1

 This project provides a simple way to extract and flash custom ROMs using pre-configured scripts and platform tools.